The Houblon family

 Welford Park has achieved fame more recently as the location for the tent in the TV programme "The Great British Bake Off".

 On the death of John Archer Houblon in 1831, the estate was split.
 Hallingbury Place was inherited by his elder son, also John.
 He lived at Hallingbury Park for 54 years, until his death in 1891.

 He appears to have been a well-intentioned landlord.
 His second wife, Georgina, who he married in 1848, wrote a two page tribute to his good works, after his death.
 This included building the local school, restoring St Giles Church, and adding a new aisle, drainage work in the village and the Forest and building the road all round it and through Woodside Green.

 The Welford Park connection

 In 1831, the second surviving son, Charles, inherited Welford Park and took the surname Eyre.
 In 1891, Hallingbury Place was inherited by Charles’ son George Bramston Eyre.
-He moved back to Hallingbury Place and reverted to the surname Archer II Houblon.
+He moved back to Hallingbury Place and reverted to the surname Archer Houblon.

 He was a Colonel in the Royal Berkshire Regiment.

 Lady Alice Archer Houblon – the family historian